Settorezero/Arlok/docs/assembly.md

 Place the O-Ring on the wheels.
 Don't use cyanoacrilate glues.

 ### STEP 18
-Load first the [run_simple program](../arduino/run_simple).
+Load first the [explorer example](../arduino/explorer).
 Read the readme document in the folder for doing the setup procedure